Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Plenary- Complete in all respects (pertaining to the Bible).
 Unlimited or full.

 Poignant- (1) keenly distressing to the feelings; poignant regret.
 (2) keen or strong in mental appeal; a subject of poignant interest.
 (3) affecting or moving the emotions; a poignant scene.
 (4) pungent to the smell; poignant cooking odors.
 A poignant pain shooting down the neck.
-Exasperating.
+Exasperating, prodigious.

 Polemics- the art of refutation, controversy, or debate.
 From the Greek 'polemos' meaning war.